KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi.Api/README.md

-﻿# Unofficial C#/.NET SDK for accessing the OpenAI API
+﻿# Unofficial Fluent C#/.NET SDK for accessing the OpenAI API

 A simple C# .NET wrapper library to use with [OpenAI](https://openai.com/)'s API.